Joe-Simpson/convert2cash/README.md

 # Requirments
-Some 'fields' look to be more specific to the service being provided than the stock/item itself
+Some 'fields' look to be more specific to the service being provided than the stock/item itself.
+Below is an attempt at picking apart what has been requested and what is actually required.

 ## Services
 ### Buy Back